 Right now I mounting a production of my first play that I wrote on my own.
 I’m really excited about it.
 We’re opening in six weeks out in L.A.
 We just finished casting this week.
 That is a fictional version of the Jordan Chandler-Michael Jackson case.
 It’s something I’ve been working on for a long time and I’m really, really proud of it.

-Photo courtesy of Rider Strong
+Photography by: Photo courtesy of Rider Strong